teamkaidee/.dotfiles/python.md

 ### Setting up pipenv in each repository

 * In each repository, run:
+    - # TODO: Fix this to use `pipenv sync` instead. `install` should only be used for new dependencies
     ```bash
     pipenv install --python <python version> -r dependencies/requirements-dev.txt
     ```